Subject to change. Last updated July 8, 2022.

 - If a TAFer brings their own reusable mask, they will be responsible for maintaining their own masks.

-- Personal reusable masks must follow TAF dress code requirements, in addition to adhering to proper effective mask guidelines
+- Personal reusable masks must follow TAF dress code requirements, in addition to adhering to effective mask guidelines

 Small Groups and Program Capacity